thuhcsi/WAKE/readme.md

-This repository contains the complete code for the InterSpeech 2025 paper, "**WAKE: Watermarking Audio with Key Enrichment**."
+This repository contains the complete code for "**WAKE: Watermarking Audio with Key Enrichment**."

 **Environment Setup:**